joglr/katpis/README.md

 # Katpis

-A command line tool for kattis.com
+A command-line interface for kattis.com

 ## Useful commands: